ordina-jworks/ordina-jworks.github.io/_posts/2017-11-15-JavaDay-Ukraine-2017.md

 During the talk, Christoph went over the classic imperative approach of a Spring application where Spring MVC is used and the performance problems that can arise when all threads are in use.
 A reactive architecture makes better use of server resources but in turn adds more complexity to your architecture.
-The publish-subscribe mechanism is heavily used in this architecture where, how can you guess it, publishers publish messages to which subscribers can subscribe to.
+The publish-subscribe mechanism is heavily used in this architecture where, how can you guess it, publishers publish messages to which subscribers can subscribe.
 The mechanism also comes with back pressure for the subscribers, allowing them to define how many messages they want to handle next in order to avoid being overrun.
 It is important to note here that the reactive publish-subscribe mechanism is based on the push model.
 The subscriber will not actively fetch the data but will instead receive the data from the publisher who pushes the new messages to the subscriber when they're available.